A mother’s message– Why teen drivers need to be cautious on the road

 Snyder was the passenger in a friend’s truck last week, driving down Highway 151 when the driver lost control.

-Neither he nor Nathan were wearing a seat belt.
+Nathan was not wearing a seat belt.
 First responders rushed to the scene, but it was too late.

 “My heart went down, and I knew instantly my life was changed.
 It was the worst day of my life,” said Leigh Snyder.